iandrosov/sf-agile-deploy/README.md

 ### Java Libraries adn Maven repo

-Project depends on set of standard java dependencies that mostly managed by mvn `pom.xml` file.
+Project depends on set of standard java dependencies that are managed by mvn `pom.xml` file.
 However, the Salesforce migration tool - `ant.salesforce-40.0.0.jar` and Salesforce API wrapper `wcs.ent-40.0.0.jar` were not available in public repositories.
 I had to include them as local repository in Github.
 If anyone has better idea how to add these I am open to suggestions.

 ### Deploy to Heroku